gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 The prior risk estimate represented by node $R0$ influences the health node $H$, because in the model we make the assumption that the prior risk estimate accurately describes the probability of having a CHD event.

 The value nodes in the model are $TC$ and $HB$.
 Node $TC$ represents the testing costs incurred due to the testing decisions $T1$ and $T2$.
 Node $HB$ represents the health benefits achieved.
-The test costs and health benefits are measured in quality-adjusted life-years.
+The testing costs and health benefits are measured in QALYs.
 These parameter values were evaluated in the study [^2].

 We begin by declaring the chosen prior risk level and reading the conditional probability data for the tests.
 The risk level 12% is referred to as 13 because indexing begins from 1 and the first risk level is 0\%.
 Note also that the sample data in this repository is dummy data due to distribution restrictions on the real data.
 We also define functions ```update_risk_distribution ```, ```state_probabilities``` and ```analysing_results ```.
 These functions will be discussed in the following sections.